 If you’re looking to boost your conditioning and overall training load for rugby, then Metabolic Conditioning circuits are a very useful tool.
 These workouts help develop muscular endurance whilst targeting your energy systems – meaning you’ll be finishing sessions off stronger than ever before.

-Met-cons are short, time-efficient workouts that will be progressed by increasing time, the number of exercises and the complexity of the exercises.
+Met-cons are short, time-efficient workouts that will be progressed by increasing time, the number of exercises, and the complexity of the exercises.
 So make sure you stick to them as best as possible and expect to see your conditioning re-test times improve and with it your ball carrying!

 Bolt-On Rugby Workouts

-Your Bolt-on Workouts are optional and can be found in one of the sheets at the bottom of your programme.
+Your Bolt-on Workouts are optional and can be found in one of the sheets at the bottom of your program.

 These haven’t been strictly programmed, however, they are a very useful tool for increasing your workload across 3 separate facets of your training:

-So on weeks where you feel you can dedicate more time and energy to training, pick an area you need to work on and select one of the many bonus workouts.
+So on weeks when you feel you can dedicate more time and energy to training, pick an area you need to work on and select one of the many bonus workouts.